 For more information, refer to https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_classification.html.
 Suffice to say that we've selected options here that make a reasonably easy-to-solve problem, with some curveballs thrown in.
 In other words, we expect high model performance, but we'll have to work a little bit to get it.

-Generate a dataset with two variables, x_synthetic and y_synthetic, 200 candidate features, and 1,000 samples using the following code:
+Generate a dataset with two variables, x_synthetic and y_synthetic. x_synthetic has the 200 candidate features and y_synthetic the response variable, each for 1,000 samples.
+Use the following code:

 X_synthetic, y_synthetic = \

 make_classification(n_samples=1000, n_features=200, n_informative=3, n_redundant=10, n_repeated=0, n_classes=2, n_clusters_per_class=2, weights=None, flip_y=0.01, class_sep=0.8, hypercube=True, shift=0.0, scale=1.0, shuffle=True, random_state=24)

-Examine the shape of the dataset using the following code:
+Examine the shape of the dataset and the class fraction of the response variable using the following code:

-Print(X_synthetic.shape, y_synthetic.shape)
+print(X_synthetic.shape, y_synthetic.shape)

+print(np.mean(y_synthetic))

 You will obtain the following output:

 (1000, 200) (1000,)

+0.501

-Note that we've generated an almost perfectly-balanced dataset: close to a 50/50 class balance.
-It is also important to note that we've generated all the features so that they have the same scale – that is, a mean of 0 with a standard deviation of 1.
+After checking the shape of the output, note that we've generated an almost perfectly-balanced dataset: close to a 50/50 class balance.
+It is also important to note that we've generated all the features so that they have the same shift and scale – that is, a mean of 0 with a standard deviation of 1.
 Making sure that the features are on the same scale, or have roughly the same range of values, is a key point for using regularization methods – and we'll see why later.
 If the features in a raw dataset are on widely different scales, it is advisable to normalize them so that they are on the same scale.
 Scikit-learn has functionality to make this easy, which we'll learn about in the activity at the end of this chapter.

 Plot the first few features as histograms to show that the range of values is the same using the following code: